How to make a website for business

 - Choose the website builder that suits your needs and budget.

-- Choose a design template from those available.
+- Choose a design template from those available or purchase one.

 - Gather your images and size them according to your template.